dougeby/IntuneDocs/intune/android-oem-configuration-overview.md

 # required metadata

 title: Use OEMConfig on Android Enterprise devices in Microsoft Intune - Azure | Microsoft Docs
-description: Use Microsoft Intune to manage and use Zebra devices running Android Enterprise with OEMConfig.
-See all the steps, including an overview, see the prerequisites, create the configuration profile in Intune, and see a list of the support OEMConfig apps.
+description: Use Microsoft Intune to manage and use devices running Android Enterprise with OEMConfig.
+See all the steps, including an overview, see the prerequisites, create the configuration profile in Intune, and see a list of supported OEMConfig apps.
 keywords:
 author: MandiOhlinger
 ms.author: mandia